rei-vilo/PDLS_EXT3_Basic_Touch/README.md

 + [EXT3-Touch with 2.71" Touch EPD (EPDK-271-Touch)](https://www.pervasivedisplays.com/product/touch-expansion-board-ext3-touch/), which includes the EXT3-1 and EXT3-Touch extension boards and a 2.71"-Touch monochrome panel with embedded fast update and capacitive touch.

 ## Features

+The Pervasive Displays Library Suite provides a high-level interface to drive the e-paper screens.

 + Fast update
 + Graphics routines